 - FROM clause– It is typical to see row based result subqueries used here.

-Though joins and subqueries have many differences, they can be used to solve similar problems.
+Despite their differences, joins and subqueries are used to solve similar problems.
 In fact just because you write a SQL statement as a subquery doesn’t mean the DBMS executes as such.

 Let’s look at an example.